AvnonIdo/asyncawait/README.md

  There are also corresponding `asyncawait.Await` functions for all these amounts and a respective `asyncawait.Future` type that implements it's own `Await` function.

  There is also `asyncawait.Async0`, `asyncawait.Future0` and `asyncawait.Await0`, included for completeness' sake, which can be used to wait on a function that doesn't return anything.
-Although in this case you might be better off waiting in the traditional Gophery ways.
+However in this case you might be better off waiting in the traditional Gophery ways.

 ## But what if my function returns 6 or more values?
 If you have a function that returns more than 3 values, you should probably refactor it and use a struct as the return type.